Succeeding at teaching and the value of cultural wealth

 In the last session of the course, we gathered together and watch the videos to learn about the different approaches proposed.
 After this group revision, videos are sent to the foundation and shared with the kids who originally recorded the questions.
 As a token of gratitude, each of the kids records a short video thanking the course participants (in order to protect children rights I am not making the videos public).
 This is the cherry on the cake.
 The overwhelming reactions and response of the kids, shouting and expressing their admiration to the friends from “the other side of the world”, is a gratifying experience.

-After leading the course in 2017 and 2018, and attending the final session, I understood that my classroom was not a traditional classroom anymore; it has evolved into a multicultural environment promoting a cross-cultural understanding.
+After leading the course in 2017, 2018 and 2019, I understood that my classroom was not a traditional classroom anymore; it has evolved into a multicultural environment promoting a cross-cultural understanding.

 Making excellence inclusive by promoting cross-cultural and multicultural understanding